Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_1/US_5.1.13/README.md

 #### Business rules

-*Admin should be able to edit contact information(email and phone number), specialization, name, ID and license number of any staff member.
+*Admin should be able to edit contact information(email and phone number), specialization, name and license number of any staff member.
 *If there is a change of contact information it should trigger a confirmation email to the staff member.